 Let's have a look at the various ways how your new tattoo helps your body in reducing stress and pressure:

-There is evidence found on human fossils that some tattoos were created in areas that correspond to the points of acupuncture, used in Eastern medicine.
-Acupuncture is popular all over the world even today as it helps to heal some ailments, notably arthritis.
+There is evidence on human fossils that some tattoos were created in areas that correspond to the points of acupuncture used in Eastern medicine.
+Acupuncture is popular worldwide, even today, as it helps heal some ailments, notably arthritis.

 Some cultures, even today, use medicinal tattooing to cure diseases.
-The oldest mummified body found in the world, the 5,000-year-old man Ötzi, also had tattoos along the acupuncture meridians, as his group must've believed that it would help cure his many diseases.
-Tattoos can also be used to diminish the pain caused by stress and strain.
+The 5,000-year-old man Ötzi, the oldest mummified body in the world, also had tattoos along the acupuncture meridians, as his group must've believed that it would help cure his many diseases.
+Tattoos can also diminish the pain caused by stress and strain.